 While it might be true that the primary goal of the employees who are working for your company is to get the paycheck every single month, the majority of them probably do like their job.
 They enjoy showing up at the offices each morning, ready to tackle the next task.
 So showing a little bit of appreciation for their efforts goes a long way.

 When an employee shows initiative and solves a problem on their own, this means that you managed to empower then as a leader.
-Thank your employees and applaud every personal victory because after all, it is a success of the company as well.
+Thank your employees and applaud every personal victory because after all, it is the success of the company as well.
 Be a leader that will inspire their employees to work harder and smarter, and it all starts with respect.